 All employees are required to demonstrate a high standard of ethical conduct.
 New employees are required to complete ethics training within the first thirty (30) days of their employment.
 All employees are required to complete ethics training annually.
-The County has an Ethics Code, which applies to all employees under the County Executive and is administered by the Agency of the Inspector General.
+The County has an Ethics Code, which is administered by the Agency of the Inspector General.
 The Ethics Code can be found in Title 4 of the County Code.